Gabriella439/nixos-in-production/manuscript/Setup.md

     --nix-extra-conf-file <(<<< "${CONFIGURATION}")
 ```

 Note: if you see a star next to an insert like this one, that means that I won't suggest any further improvements to the instructions.
+These starred inserts are the final "golden" instructions.
 {/blurb}

 {blurb, class: information}
 The prior script only works if your shell is Bash or Zsh and all shell commands throughout this book assume the use of one of those two shells.

-For example, the above command uses support for process substitution (which is not available in a POSIX-only shell environment) because otherwise we'd have to create a temporary file to store the `CONFIGURATION` and clean up the temporary file afterwards (which is tricky to do 100% reliably).
+For example, the above command uses support for process substitution (which is not available in a POSIX shell environment) because otherwise we'd have to create a temporary file to store the `CONFIGURATION` and clean up the temporary file afterwards (which is tricky to do 100% reliably).
 Process substitution is also more reliable than a temporary file because it happens entirely in memory and the intermediate result can't be accidentally deleted.
 {/blurb}

+{id: running-a-nixos-virtual-machine}
 ## Running a NixOS virtual machine

 Now that you've installed Nix I'll show you how to launch a NixOS virtual machine (VM) so that you can easily test the examples throughout this book.